Option

 control a lot more of it by purchasing

 What are L.E.A.P.S.?
 The translation is: Long Term Equity Anticipation Securities.
-L.E.A.P.S. are option contracts with long-term expiration dates that can become gold mines if you learnt how to pick them correctly.
-Typically, L.E.A.P.S. are option contracts that are 1 - 2 years of time before they expire; and they can even go out as far as 3 years into the future.
-They expire like all other options; however, their expiation date is on the third Saturday of January for each year.
-They can be both calls or puts and they are a fantastic way to control the stock for as little as 1/3 the current price or you can control more shares for the same cash invested vs. buying the stock out right.
+L.E.A.P.S. are option contracts with long-term expiration dates that can become gold mines if you learn how to pick them correctly.
+Typically, L.E.A.P.S. are option contracts that do not expire for 1 - 3 years of time thereby giving you the ability to see your plans work out without all the potential stress and/or short-term swings a stock and your options will make when trading on a shorter time horizon.
+L.E.A.P.S. do expire like all other options; however, their expiation date is on the third Saturday of January for each year.
+They can be both CALLS or PUTS and they are a fantastic way to control the stock for as little as 1/3 the current price; or you can control more shares for the same cash invested vs. buying the stock out right.
 Two things to consider here are:

 |